myrovh/dotfiles/readme.md

 ## git

 Git config is current user specific.
-Make sure ssh keys are being loaded via KeePassXC or other ssh agent helper.
-As all Bitbucket requests are processed as ssh not https.
+Make sure ssh keys are being loaded via KeePassXC or other ssh agent helper because all Bitbucket requests are processed as ssh not https.

 ## zsh